LightSys/kardia-text-indexing/README.md

 So, calling the text importer may look like this: `importer('myFileName.txt')`

 Any new importer added must have an `importer` function.
-Importers usually utilize the `subprocess` function of python to convert files to plain text.
-An outside program is called using `subprocess.call()` that converts whatever file type you are given to plain text, which is then stored in a temporary file.

-For example, `pdftotext` is used to convert text-based pdf files to plain text.
-So, `pdftotext` is called using the filename passed to the importer, then it outputs to a temp file.
-Then, python can read in the temp file and turn it into a string.
+Importers use a variety of methods to extract text, but the [textract library](https://textract.readthedocs.io/en/latest/index.html) can be used to easy support more file types.

 ---